simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 #### How do I get another currency?

-Answer here.
+- Load up goods into a ship, fly to another CX, and sell the goods at the foreign CX for the currency
+- Use the FX (Foreign Exchange) to purchase another currency (requires PRO)
+- List a LM (Local Market) ad to sell materials for another currency (requires PRO)
+- Accept a Buy ad on a LM (Local Market) for another currency (requires Basic)
+- Fulfill a shipping contract for another currency (requires Basic)

-#### How much fuel should I be using on my flights to the CX?
+#### How much fuel should I be using on my flights to the CX (Commodity Exchange)?

-Answer here.
+As with many aspects of Prosperous Universe, it depends on your scenario.
+Many in the community, however, suggest when starting that you:
+- Set **Reactor Usage** (FTL Drive) to minimum
+- Set **Fuel Usage** (STL Drive) to a few ticks above minimum and modify the slider until it makes sense
+- Ensure you are available (i.e. not asleep) when the ship lands

-#### I bought something on the CX but I can't find it.
+#### I bought something on the CX (Commodity Exchange) but I can't find it.
 Where did it go?

-Answer here.
+- If you rented a warehouse on the station, it will be in the warehouse storage
+- If you have a ship attached to the station, it will be in the ship storage
+- Otherwise, the CX will create a contract for you to pick it up.
+You can use the **CONTS** command or click **SDBR** in the upper-left to show pending contracts.

 #### How/where do I pick up the goods I just bought?

-Answer here.
+You need to fly to the CX (Commodity Exchange) and retrieve the items.

 #### I'm trying to sell something on the CX (Commodity Exchange), but it won't let me select a storage location.
 What do I do?

-Answer here.
+In order to sell items on the CX, you need to ensure that those items are available in a storage on the CX.
+Storage is defined as:
+- A ship attached to the station
+- A warehouse on the station

 #### How do I cancel an order on the CX (Commodity Exchange)?